isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag non-const variables that are not modified (except for parameters to avoid many false positives)
+* Flag non-`const` variables that are not modified (except for parameters to avoid many false positives)

 ### <a name="Rconst-fct"></a>Con.2: By default, make member functions `const`